laylashihab/Euclidean-Poincare-Playground/README.md

 - when connecting shapes, sometimes an already fully drawn line will shift to make the points snap
 - when scaling shapes, making the shape too small will collapse it to a single point
-- when scaling shapes, after switching to another shape, angle plots gone
+- when scaling shapes, after switching to another shape, angle plots disappear
 - when scaling shapes in Poincare mode, there will be an initial jump

 ## Fixed Bugs and Issues